Green Roof Code

 The Award will not be financial, but a recognition of green roof excellence.

-6. After-LIFE Communication Plan - The GRACC team will produce the plan under guidance from the dissemination & network manager.
-The main method for dissemination, after-LIFE, will be through the website and work of the Green Roof Centre.
-There will be dedicated webpages held on the Livingroofs.org and Green Roof Centre websites.
-A limited number of reports on the project findings will be printed for distribution to key stakeholders.
-The Code will be retained by Groundwork Sheffield.
+6. After-LIFE Communication Plan - The GRACC team produced the plan under guidance from the dissemination & network manager.
+The main method for dissemination, after-LIFE, is through the website and work of the Green Roof Centre.
+There are dedicated webpages held on the Livingroofs.org and Green Roof Centre websites.
+A limited number of reports on the project findings were printed for distribution to key stakeholders.